-A quick release system saves you time and is the most popular selling tripod accessory on the market.
+A quick release camera tripod mount saves you time and is the most popular selling tripod accessory on the market.
+Pretty much all tripods are sold now with a quick release camera-to-tripod attahment system.

 Here is a quick 90 second HD video that shows you these four different camera tripod attachment systems.
 Click the full screen option on the bottom right and you can really see these accessories up close.